AikidoSec/education/howtos/104_deploy_vulnerable_php_howto.md

 ### Step 1: Pick an FQDN for your vulnerable PHP application

+An [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name), or Fully Qualified Domain Name, is the complete, unique address of a device or server on the internet's Domain Name System (DNS), much like a full street address for a house.
+It consists of a hostname, one or more subdomains, a domain name, and a top-level domain (like .com or .edu or .net or .dev or .io), providing the exact path to identify a resource without ambiguity.
+An example of an FQDN is hailhydra.com or archive.org.

+One of the great benefits to owning your own domain is that you immediately gain an infinite supply of email addresses to use as you see fit.
+And if you configure Cloudflare to host your DNS services and records, you can have them all forwarded to a free Gmail account and never have to use your real email address again when downloading whitepapers or signing up for services and trial accounts.
+But that particular construction is it's own howto article unto itself and best left for another day.
+For the moment, just make sure that you are able to add a DNS record to your personal domain so that you can complete the rest of the tasks below.

 ---

 ### Step 2: Provision an Ubuntu Linux VM on Azure

 ---